 The case of Fortunato Bayotlang and his brothers was thoroughly investigated by the Police Constabulary and the Department of National Defense because Bishop Regan and Maryknoll would give them no peace.
 Military findings were that there is a case, and warrants for arrest have been issued, but none of the six Constabulary Security Unit members have been apprehended, although they have been frequently seen loitering in the market place.
 The only ordinary Police Constabulary involved was Fernando's mauler, who was demoted.
 When I told Fernando the demotion was given for the constabulary's "indiscretion," he replied: "If that's what an 'indiscretion' is, I'd hate to see what a 'mistake' looked like."

-Release Date: September 21
+Release Date: Late October

 The new version has not yet been released, however you can read the Amazon version completely free of charge at this link, hosted by the Rizal Library of Ateneo de Manila: The Conjugal Dictatorship of Ferdinand and Imelda Marcos.
 Link and share this page to spread the word.